-If an operator fails to abide by the requirements of observe an order to comply, of compliance, then the surface mining permit shall be considered revoked and the Director shall initiate procedures to revoke the operator's permit(s) and forfeit the operator's financial assurances in accordance with Article 119 of this Cchapter.
-5 of this title.
+If an operator fails to abide by the requirements of an order to comply, the Director shall initiate procedures to revoke the operator's permit(s) and forfeit the operator's financial assurances in accordance with Article 11 of this chapter

 Sec.
 10-4.1109.
-Violations: Administrative penalties.
+Violations: Administrative Penalties.

-If the operator fails to comply with an effective order to comply of compliance, issued pursuant to this article, the Commission may issue an order imposing administrative penalties of up to, but not more than, five thousand dollars (\$5,000) per day for noncompliance with this article in addition to noncompliance with any other article or chapter, retroactive to the original date of noncompliance.
+If the operator fails to comply with an order to comply issued pursuant to this article, the Commission may issue an order imposing administrative penalties of up to, but not more than, five thousand dollars (\$5,000) per day for noncompliance with this article in addition to noncompliance with any other article or chapter, retroactive to the original date of noncompliance.
 When determining the amount of the penalty, the Commission shall consider, but may not be limited to, the following factors:

-- (a) The nature, circumstances, extent, and gravity of the violation(s); - (b) Any prior history of violations; and, - (c) The degree of culpability by the operator.
+- (a) The nature, circumstances, extent, and gravity of the violation(s); - (b) Any prior history of violations; and,

+(c) The degree of culpability by the operator.

 The order establishing administrative penalties shall be served by certified mail to the operator.
-Any such order shall become effective upon issuance and the penalties imposed therein shall be paid to the Director within fifteen (15) thirty (30) days. unless If the order imposing administrative penalties is appealed to the Board, the operator shall deposit any amounts due pursuant to Section 10-11.10 with the County Treasury in an account earning interest at the County pooled rate.
+Any such order shall become effective upon issuance and the penalties imposed therein shall be paid to the Director within fifteen (15) days.
+If the order imposing administrative penalties is appealed to the Board, the operator shall deposit any amounts due pursuant to Section 10-11.10 with the County Treasury in an account earning interest at the County pooled rate.
 Any appeal to the Board must be filed with the Clerk of the Boar within fifteen (15) days after the order is first mailed.
 The Board shall hear the appeal de novo.

-Article 11 of this chapter.
+Any decision by the Board to order administrative penalties shall become effective within thirty (30) days, unless the operator files a petition for writ of mandate in the superior court for review of the order.
 If no writ petition is filed, then the order setting administrative penalties shall not be subject to review by any court or agency.

-Any decision by the Board to order administrative penalties shall become effective within thirty (30) days, unless the operator files a petition for writ of mandate in the superior court for review of the order.
-If no writ petitionappeal is filed, then the order setting administrative penalties shall not be subject to review by any court or agency.
 The order establishing administrative penalties shall be served by certified mail to the operator.

-Payment of the administrative penalties shall be made by the operator to the County within thirty (30) days of receipt of the order.
-However, if a petition for review has been filed, the payment shall be held in an interest bearing impound account until the matter has been resolved.
 Penalties collected by the Director shall only be used to cover the reasonable costs incurred by the County in administering either the Act or Chapters 3, 4, and 5 of Title 10 of this Code.

 Sec.
 10-4.1110.
-Violations: Public nuisance.
+Violations: Public Nuisance.

-Any surface mining operation in violation of this title, or in violation of any surface mining permit or effective order to comply of complyof complyof comply of comply of complyof compliance, issued pursuant to this article, the Director may refer the violation to County Counsel for abatement or the District Attorney for criminal remedies.
+Any surface mining operation in violation of this title, or in violation of any surface mining permit or order to comply issued pursuant to this chapter, shall be considered a public nuisance.
+If the operator fails to comply with an order to comply, issued pursuant to this article, the Director may refer the violation to County Counsel for abatement or the District Attorney for criminal remedies.